-Procedure.
 The surgery generally proceeds as follows:

-Postsurgical Care.
 Postsurgical care involves the following:

-This procedure is best suited for select patients with sinusitis disease in the maxillary (behind cheek bones), frontal (behind the sides of the forehead), and sphenoid (behind the eyes) sinus regions.
-It is inappropriate for patients with disease in the ethmoid (between the eyes) sinuses because of risk of eye injury.
+This procedure is best suited for select people with sinusitis disease in the maxillary (behind the cheekbones), frontal (behind the sides of the forehead), and sphenoid (behind the eyes) sinus regions.
+It is inappropriate for people with disease in the ethmoid (between the eyes) sinuses because of the risk of eye injury.

 Invasive Conventional Surgery